-I love thee.
-Help me away.
-Let me creep in here.
-I'll never--
+I love thee and none but thee; help me away: let me creep in here.
+I'll never -

-Gets into the basket; they cover him with foul linen
+[He gets into the basket; they cover him with foul linen.]

 Help to cover your master, boy.
 Call your men, Mistress Ford.
 You dissembling knight!